Mustard Wine Sauce Rabbit Recipe

 How To Cook Rabbit

-While there are as many ways to cook a rabbit as there are to cook a chicken, I find that both rabbit and chicken retain their moisture best when the outside is seared quickly in a hot pan with a little oil and butter and herbs, covered, then simmered slowly in a little liquid in either the oven or on top the stove.
+While there are as many ways to cook a rabbit as there are a chicken, I find that both rabbit and chicken retain their moisture best when the outside is seared quickly in a hot pan, then simmered slowly in a liquid, either on top the stove or in the oven.

 Ingredients Needed